 \subsection{Characteristic optimizer behavior}

-To illustrate the behavior of different optimizers, Fig.~\ref{fig: opt conv comp} shows representative loss traces for a case with $m_x = 4$, $m_t = 4$, and $L = 22$, where all methods start from the same initial guess.
+To illustrate the behavior of different optimizers, Fig.~\ref{fig: opt conv comp} shows representative loss traces for a case with $m_x = 4$, $m_t = 4$, and $L = 22$.
+All methods are initialized from the same initial guess.
 We compare gradient descent, BFGS, and NCN, as described in Sec.~\ref{sec: state estimation: optimization}, but we do not include a bona fide Newton method.
-Due to dissipative dynamics and measurement sparsity the true Hessian is very ill-conditioned or entirely degenerate, per Sec.~\ref{sec: optimization}, so exact Newton steps are not well defined.
+Due to dissipative dynamics and measurement sparsity, the true Hessian for these cases is either very ill-conditioned or degenerate, per Sec.~\ref{sec: optimization}, so exact Newton steps are not well defined.
 Even with minimal regularization---i.e., retaining only non-zero eigenvalues in Eq.~\eqref{equ: NCN Hessian} (setting $\lambda_i^{-1} = 0$ when $\lambda_i=0$) without enforcing positivity or applying a threshold---Newton iterations quickly diverge.
 To isolate the effects of negative curvature in our comparison, therefore, we include a modified Newton scheme that applies the same cutoff as NCN but does not enforce positivity of $\boldsymbol{\Lambda}$.
 Pseudo-projections are omitted from these tests to highlight the intrinsic behavior of each optimizer.

 Due to severe ill-conditioning of the loss landscape, gradient descent converges at a glacial pace: even after 5000 iterations, its loss remains orders of magnitude higher than those achieved by BFGS and NCN in far fewer steps (note the separate $x$-axes).
 The modified Newton method also plateaus, despite having access to exact curvature information.
 Because the Hessian can become indefinite, Newton steps point uphill whenever the gradient overlaps with directions of negative curvature.
 Such steps would increase the loss, so the backtracking line search sets the step size to zero, causing the optimizer to get stuck.
 By contrast, BFGS preconditions the gradient with a positive definite matrix $\boldsymbol{B}_k^{-1}$, ensuring that the loss necessarily decreases provided the step is sufficiently small.
-Even when the curvature condition fails, our implementation resets $\boldsymbol{B}_k$ to $\boldsymbol{I}$, which is positive definite and thus allows descent to continue.
+When the curvature condition fails, we reset $\boldsymbol{B}_k$ to $\boldsymbol{I}$, which is positive definite and thus allows descent to continue.
 Finally, NCN exhibits the fastest convergence and the lowest final loss, in line with its relative performance across all the test cases we examined.